official-srv-modak/official-srv-modak/README.md

 ## About Me

 - 🌱 I’m currently learning full stack development
-- 💼 I’ve worked at Temenos and Infosys India, and I’m currently studying at Humber College in Toronto, Canada
+- 💼 I’ve worked at Temenos and Infosys India, and I’m currently a software development in Toronto, Canada at Think Swift.
 - 🔭 I’m currently working on an LLAM-based project using Python and Ollama
 - 👯 I’m looking to collaborate on my current project
 - 📫 How to reach me: [official.srv.modak@gmail.com](mailto:official.srv.modak@gmail.com)